 Another time, an IPRA investigator called Matt and snapped, "You need to stop interfering with the case.
 What were you doing at the 14th District?"
 In fact, Matt had never been to the 14th, but two days earlier he'd parked just south of the neighborhood post office, which he then learned was close to the police station.
 That was how we first learned about the practice of "GPS pinging," a process by which law enforcement can track your location by honing in on your cell phone.
 In the time before questionable government "observation" practices got mainstream media attention, we became aware that someone might be watching us at all times.

 We each had our own issues and coping tactics.
 The prescribed meds and therapy for PTSD only reduced his anxiety so much, so Matt spent evenings smoking cigarette after cigarette.
-Greg had trouble falling asleep each night until just after 3:40 AM, the time the attack had ended.
+Jonathan had trouble falling asleep each night until just after 3:40 AM, the time the attack had ended.
 For both of us, just leaving our homes was a challenge.
 Sometimes this would take hours of peering out of windows—and if we saw a cop car nearby, we'd panic.
 When we did emerge into the wider world, prompted by work or some other unbreakable commitment, we'd remove our cell-phone batteries to make sure we weren't being tracked.
 We carried cameras on us to record any potential police interactions.
 A once-familiar city now seemed full of risks.

 By the end of that first intense week, we'd learned enough about police assaults to know we had to hire attorneys and file a civil rights lawsuit.
 Doing so would serve several purposes.
 First, it offered us protection.
 Once we were in the federal court system, we knew it would be harder for the authorities to intimidate us, as any such action would in theory provoke a federal investigation.
-It meant that Greg wouldn't have to give an interview with IPRA without a lawyer as Matt had done.
+It meant that Jonathan wouldn't have to give an interview with IPRA without a lawyer as Matt had done.
 Importantly, we were also told it could encourage a formal criminal investigation into the assault by Cook County State's Attorney Anita Alvarez.
 It also meant that we could put the ordeal into someone else's hands so that we could focus on the work of healing.

 We signed a retainer agreement with the law firm of Loevy & Loevy 13 days after the assault.
 We felt a swelling of confidence when we brought them aboard—L&L had a reputation for pursuing some high-profile police-misconduct cases in city history, including those of Juan Johnson, who spent 11 years in prison after being wrongfully convicted of murder, and Joseph Regalado, who was beaten into a coma by Chicago cops.